PJC2010/API-HACK-CAPSTONE/README.md

 If user enters invalid information or no information is found, app will return a 'No results found message' to user.
 ![Noresultsfound](demogifs/NoResultsFoundCapture.gif)

-### Link to live repo: https://pjc2010.github.io/API-HACK-CAPSTONE/
+### Link to live page: https://pjc2010.github.io/API-HACK-CAPSTONE/

 ## Technologies used